shard77/ctf-commander/README.md

 [**Hack the Box**](https://www.hackthebox.com/)
 - Interaction with HTB machines (list machines and their information)
-- Play HTB from the CLI (Connect with VPN, start machine, etc..)
+- Play HTB from the terminal (connect with VPN, start machine, etc..)
 - TBD

 [**Root-me**](https://www.root-me.org/)